PostHog/posthog.com/contents/blog/feature-flag-best-practices.md

 - Use name “types” if you have a large number of flags.
 This helps organize them and makes their purpose clear.
 Types might include experiments, releases, and permissions.
 For example, instead of `new-billing`, they would be `new-billing-experiment` or `new-billing-release`.

-## 6. Minimize or group changes behind them

-It's best to use a single feature flag control a single component, function, method, class, or other pieces of code.

-Having a flag in multiple places can be confusing.
-Developers expect single-use feature flags, and when they aren’t, this can cause unintended consequences.
-For example, a developer could remove the flag in one place without removing it in another.

-Multiple uses of the same feature flags increases maintenance and overhead.
-Every time a developer sees a feature flag, they must figure out its status and impact on code.
-If active, they must work around it and maintain multiple fallbacks.

-Having too many changes behind a feature flag makes it difficult to maintain.
-If you are doing experiments, it can make the relevant parts difficult to identify.
-It makes it more likely the parts of your feature flag break.
-Keeping your flags focused is best.

 ## 7. Roll out for specific groups

 Feature flags are usually checked at the person level, but there are other ways.
 One useful and under-utilized way is rolling out based on groups.

 For example, a customer complains about an issue with your product.
-You create a fix for them but aren’t sure it will work for everyone.
+You create a fix for them but aren’t sure it works for everyone.
 You can roll it out behind a feature flag and set the distribution to members of that company.

 ![Group release](../images/blog/feature-flags-best-practices/group-release.png)

 Enabling flags for specific groups allows the experience to be consistent for those groups.
 Members of an organization aren’t seeing different UIs or getting different experiences.
 They also act as a “permission” to access those changes.

 This enables you to coordinate and communicate with those groups while rolling out features.
-This can be especially useful for massive features, organizations, and integrations.
+This is especially useful for massive features, organizations, and integrations.
 It allows you to beta test functionality, do [canary releases](/tutorials/canary-release), and deal with issues before a larger rollout.

 > **💡 PostHog Tip:** Be sure to identify users as part of that group using [group analytics](/manual/group-analytics).